pierreroth64/loraboard/README.md

 ## Setup

-### LoRaMote (end point)
+### LoRaMotes

-Follow the Semtech user guide to setup the LoRaMote devices.
+Follow the Semtech user guide to setup the LoRaMote end-point devices.

 ### LoRa gateway